coralproject/ask-docs/docs_dir/contribute/documentation/style_guide.md

 ### User Guide documentation

-When documenting [User Guides](../user_guide), it is important to remember that the people reading them may not have in-depth technical knowledge.
+When documenting [User Guides](../user), it is important to remember that the people reading them may not have in-depth technical knowledge.
 Keep your audience in mind.

 ### Writing User Guide tutorials

 * Tutorials take the reader by the hand through a series of steps to create or achieve something.
 * Tutorials should be _results oriented_: by the end of the tutorial, the user will have achieved something.
-* The important thing in a tutorial is to help the reader achieve something useful, preferably as early as possible, in order to give them confidence.
-* Explain the nature of the problem we’re solving, so that the reader understands what we’re trying to achieve.
-Don’t feel that you need to begin with explanations of how things work - what matters is what the reader does, not what you explain.
-It can be helpful to refer back to what you’ve done and explain afterwards.

 #### Structure

-* The tutorials for each product are all contained on a single page.
-View the [Trust tutorial page](../trust_tutorials) for an example.
+* The tutorials for each product are all contained on the product page under the "Tutorials" section.
-* At the top of the tutorial page is a list of the tutorials available on that page.
+* At the top of the Product page is a list of the tutorials available on that page.
 Each has a description in the form of a user story (i.e., "I would like to...").
-* A tutorial is not a general overview of the functionality of the product, but a specific how-to that fulfills a user story.
-The general overview of the product's functionality belows on the Overview page for that product.
 * The goal of a tutorial is to walk the user through a scenario (such as "identify trolls within the Business section"), that they can then tailor to their own needs ("identify trolls within the Health section").

 #### Format
 * Tutorials follow a numbered step-by-step format.
     * You do not have to use the Markdown "numbered list" formatting (in which the numbered list is written `1.` for auto-formatting).
 In fact, it is probably better if you don't: things get a bit wonky when you start inserting images in between the numbered steps.

-#### Images
-* Each step (or very nearly each step) should have an image illustrating that step, and potentially showing the location of a button or field.
-If you do not have an image illustrating that step, you should have a pretty good reason not to have it.

 ## Terminology